bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 Assertions containing only authentication information and no personally identifiable information do not need to encrypt their assertions.
 They may operate at FAL1.

-##### 5.3.2 OAuth and OpenID Connect
+##### 4.3.2.
+OpenID Connect

-OpenID Connect has an established discovery mechanism.
-Your IdP's discovery documents should be published in JSON format at an HTTPS location ending in /.well-known/openid-configuration as specified in the OpenID Connect discovery specification.
+IdPs should use OpenID Connect's discovery mechanism, published in JSON format at an HTTPS location ending in /.well-known/openid-configuration as specified in the OpenID Connect discovery specification.
+This document contains all of the information that an RP would need to interact with the server.
+This document should be available in a well-documented location based on the IdP's issuer URL.

-If personally identifiable information is made available at the UserInfo endpoint, it need not be encrypted.
-However, if personally identifiable information is bundled with authentication information in a token, it must be encrypted to the RP and conformant with FAL2.
+If personally identifiable information is bundled with authentication information in a token, it must be encrypted to the RP and conformant with FAL2.
+If personally identifiable information is made available at the UserInfo endpoint, it need not be encrypted as a message but must be passed over a secure encrypted channel.

 It is recommended that OpenID Connect IdPs support a registration endpoint to make it easy for RPs to register without manual intervention.

 There is a test suite for OpenID Connect providers to verify whether their instance of OpenID Connect is compliant with the standard.
 That test is located at [http://openid.net/certification/testing/](http://openid.net/certification/testing/).
 If your provider passes these tests, you have the option of becoming a self-certified OpenID Connect provider.
 This will help other participants in the OpenID Connect ecosystem find you, and find out the exact configuration of your system.

-The OpenID Connect community has reviewed libraries in several different languages to search for bugs and non-compliant processes.Whenever possible, you should leverage [these libraries](http://openid.net/developers/libraries/) in your development.
+The OpenID Connect community has reviewed libraries in several different languages to search for bugs and non-compliant processes.
+Whenever possible, you should leverage these libraries in your development, available at [http://openid.net/developers/libraries/](http://openid.net/developers/libraries/).

 OpenID Connect relies heavily on the [JOSE standard](https://datatracker.ietf.org/wg/jose/about/), particularly JWT and JWK.
 All tokens an keys in your implementation should conform to those standards.
+It is recommended that IdPs use an established JOSE and JWT library to ensure all appropriate checks have been made during implementation.

 You may also consider implementation of additional security standards like [token binding](https://datatracker.ietf.org/wg/tokbind/documents/) and [proof key for code exchange](https://tools.ietf.org/html/rfc7636).
 While those standards are not factors in determining the FAL of your instance, they considered to be best practice in the industry.